cgsdesign/E-CommerceBackEnd/README.md

 ## Description

-For this project I worked in JS using Node.js to create a deployment ready HTML file to display drop teams based off of command line inputs.
-This project utilized Jest testing and  OOP structuring, as well as inquire for prompting user feedback.
+For this project I worked in Sequalize using Node.js to create a the vackend for an ecomerse website including routs for categories,products, and tags to get, edit, create, and destroy.

 ## Key Features
-* responsive design
-* fully command line driven
-* manager, engineer, and intern employee data prompted using inquire
-* name, email, id, and job specific data prompted and collected
-* appropriate data including emails and URLs linked on generated HTML page
-* Jest proofs in case of future changes provided for key objects
-* OOP structuring centered on employee data

 ## Installation
-Download files from [this github repo](https://github.com/cgsdesign/TeamProfileGenerator).
-Then, in your command line, go into the main README-Gen folder and type node index.js.
-The file will automatically run.
+Download files from [this github repo](https://github.com/cgsdesign/E-CommerceBackEnd).
+Follow instructional videos to start.

 ## Usage
 To view a walkthough on how to use the app, click below for a video walkthough.